cmayron/Legal-Calculus/README.md

-Activate the Legal Calculus Educational System (LCES).
+Activate the *LCES Legal Calculus Educational System*

 LCES is a procedural-literacy and workflow-control system.
 It is educational only.